bikingbadger/hiltonmeyer.com/articles/200426-basic-11ty-setup.md

 ...
 ```

-Add \_site to `.gitignore` so that it's not added to your repo.
-This is created at build time so is not required
+Add \_site to `.gitignore` so that it's not added to your repo once you start developing locally and commiting changes.
+It is created at build time so is not required to be added to the repo and you acutally want it to rebuild each time so that anyone new doesn't have some changes that might have been made as a one time customization.
 Add the following to `.gitignore`:

 ```
 _site
 ```

-Because I prefer putting all my source data in a specifc directory there is a little bit of configuration required and there is a file called `.eleventy.js` that you will eventually create once you start customizing things and adding filters or plugins but more on this later.
+Because I prefer putting all my source data in a specific directory there is a little bit of configuration required and there is a file called `.eleventy.js` that you will eventually create once you start customizing things and adding filters or plugins but more on this later.
 I create `.eleventy.js` as follows

 ```
 module.exports = function (eleventyConfig) {